Lukas-LLS/PaperJarDownloader/README.md

 Note that this will create a directory called `server` in the current directory.
 This directory will contain the server files.

+## Noteworthy

+Depending on your minecraft version, you might need a different version of Java.
+The required Java version for every version from 1.17.1 to 1.20.1 is Java 17.
+Versions below 1.17.1 require a lower Java version.

+The docker image uses Java 17 by default and will automatically download the latest version.